Blosc/c-blosc/hdf5/README.rst

 The filter consists of a single '.c' source file and '.h' header, along with an embedded version of the BLOSC compression library.
-Also, as Blosc uses SSE2 and multithreading, you must remember to use special flags and libraries to make sure that these features are used.
+Also, as Blosc uses SSE2 and multithreading, you must remember to use some special flags and libraries to make sure that these features are used (only necessary when compiling Blosc from sources).

 To compile using GCC on UNIX:

   gcc -O3 -msse2 -lhdf5 ../blosc/*.c blosc_filter.c \
+        example.c -o example -lpthread

+or, if you have the Blosc library already installed (recommended):

-        myprog.c -o myprog -lpthread
+  gcc -O3 -lhdf5 -lblosc blosc_filter.c example.c -o example -lpthread

-To compile using MINGW on Windows:
+Using MINGW on Windows:

-  gcc -O3 -msse2 -lhdf5 ..\blosc\*.c blosc_filter.c myprog.c -o myprog
+  gcc -O3 -lhdf5 -lblosc blosc_filter.c example.c -o example

 Using Windows and MSVC (2008 or higher recommended):

-  cl /Ox /Femyprog.exe myprog.c ..\blosc\*.c blosc_filter.c
+  cl /Ox /Feexample.exe example.c ..\blosc\*.c blosc_filter.c

 Intel ICC compilers should work too.

-For support for other compressors (LZ4, LZ4HC, Snappy or Zlib) see the README file in the main Blosc directory.
+For activating the support for other compressors than the integrated BloscLZ (like LZ4, LZ4HC, Snappy or Zlib) see the README file in the main Blosc directory.

 Acknowledgments